Memorigin: Models

-The first watch model sold by the brand was the 2011 edition of the 'Antique', which retailed for US$3,800.
+The first watch model sold by the brand was the 2011 edition of the 'Antique', which retailed for $3,800.
 Since its launch, the watchmaker has moved into high-end collectibles, such as their 2013 'Emperor Jade' model.
 The 'Emperor Jade' contained translucent sheets of precious hand-carved stones.
 This particular model was at the higher-end of the Memorigin range, priced at $38,000.

 Memorigin has also designed watches to be used as movie-themed merchandise in collaboration with global brands.
 Their Marvel watch collection featured well-known characters on the watch faces, such as Iron Man and Captain America.
 They have also designed watches for Hollywood merchandise, including Warner Brothers and Hasbro.
 They made Batman and Superman memorabilia watches for Warner Brothers and Transformers watches for Hasbro.
 This focus on superheroes is due to the Chinese interest in comics and the subsequent movies produced by various Hollywood studios.
 Shum stated, "most Hongkongers between the ages of 30 and 50 like superheroes, because we grew up with many of them, and they represent justice."

-When asked about the difference between Chinese tourbillions and Swiss tourbillons, Shum stated "Chinese watches are developing and the target customers are not the same as those who buy exclusively Swiss watches.
+When asked about the difference between Chinese tourbillons and Swiss tourbillons, Shum stated "Chinese watches are developing and the target customers are not the same as those who buy exclusively Swiss watches.
 Swiss watches are produced in fewer quantities with a strong passion for traditional design and delicate functions.
 Chinese watches are now produced in larger quantities with more reasonable pricing."

 Design

 The tourbillon watches made by Memorigin are unique because they fuse Chinese and Western design elements.
 When founding Memorigin, Shum stated he wanted to create watches that possess "Swiss precision with Chinese characteristics.”

-In an interview with Forbes, Shum stated thatMemorigin watches are often designed in collaboration with well-known Hong Kong watch collectors.
+In an interview with Forbes, Shum stated that Memorigin watches are often designed in collaboration with well-known Hong Kong watch collectors.
 Memorigin has always stated their interest in becoming a tailor-made watch brand, rather than a mass producer.